jellebosscher/jellebosscher/README.md

 - Hi, I’m Jelle Bosscher.
-- I'm currently enrolled in the Master of Logic at the Institute for Logic, Language and Computation.
+- I'm currently working as a Data Engineer after graduating from the Master of Logic this summer.
 - I'm interested in most things AI, but particularly General AI, Assistants, Knowledge Representation and Natural Language Processing.

 Accepted workshop submissions: